Abhishek-Shetty-02/Abhishek-Shetty-02/README.md

 # Abhishek-Shetty-02

-# 👨‍💻 Senior Data engineer Should we work together?
+# 👨‍💻 Senior Data Engineer

 # 👨‍🏫 Trainer and instructor at Courses and trainings